ranveeriit/ranveeriit.github.io/_pages/about.md

-**For the students who want to work with me:** please drop me an email if your are interested in the following reasearch areas: *Algorithmic Graphs (Matrix) Theory, Computational Complexity, Complex network analysis*.
+**For the students who want to work with me:** please email me if you are interested in the following research areas: *Algorithmic Graphs (Matrix) Theory, Computational Complexity, Complex network analysis*.

 # Ongoing project under me
-- Reducing parameterized complexities of matrix determinant and permanents.
+- Reducing parameterized complexities of matrix determinants and permanents.
 - Construction of expanders and Ramanujan graphs for fast network topologies.

-For some open problem proposed by me see [Mathoverflow](https://mathoverflow.net/users/91089/ranveer-singh).
-For some interesting read and ideas see [Medium](https://medium.com/).
+- Community detection in large networks.

 # Contact Address:
 Room No. 408 POD 1A, IIT Indore\